paladin-t/b8/docs/manual.md

 The `PERSIST` statement automatically saves and loads data with variables, all data are persisted on disk.
 It's helpful to make a way simple saving and loading data, such as highscore, game progress, etc. It deals with a couple of data types: nil, integer, real, string, and collections.
 The function persists the values of variables at program exit, and regains values when running to the same `PERSIST` statements next time.

-* `PERSIST ...`: marks some variables as persistence ones; this statement can be only called in global scope with global variables
+* `PERSIST ...`: marks some variables as persistence; this statement can be only called in global scope with global variables

 Eg: